 IoD CCTV Policy

-The responsible manager is the Head of Facilities.
+The responsible manager is the Head of National Premises and Facilities.

-Images obtained from the system which include recognisable individuals constitute personal data and are covered by the General Data Protection Regulation (GDPR).
+Images obtained from the system which include recognisable individuals constitute personal data as described in the General Data Protection Regulation (GDPR).

 The IoD is the registered data controller under the terms of the GDPR.
 The Data Protection Officer (DPO) for the IoD is the individual responsible for assisting the IoD in monitoring internal compliance with the GDPR, whilst also informing and advising the Institute of its data protection obligations.

-This policy has been drafted in accordance with the advisory guidance contained within the Information Commissioner’s CCTV Code of Practice and the Home Office Surveillance Camera Code of Practice.
+This policy has been written in accordance with the advisory guidance contained within the Information Commissioner’s CCTV Code of Practice and the Home Office Surveillance Camera Code of Practice.

-The IoD’s registered purpose for processing personal data through use of the system is crime prevention and/or staff monitoring.
+The IoD’s registered purpose for processing personal data through use of the system is crime prevention and/or employee monitoring.
 This is further defined as:

-Where necessary or required this information is shared with the data subjects themselves, employees and agents, services providers, police forces, court or tribunal, security organisations and persons making an enquiry.”
+Where necessary or required this information will be shared with the data subjects themselves, employees and agents, services providers, police forces, court or tribunal, security organisations and persons making an enquiry.”

 The operators of the system recognise the effect of such systems on the individual and the right to privacy.